sami-m-g/pandarus_remote/README.rst

     }

 * 400: The request form was missing a required field
-* 406: The input data was invalid
+* 406: The input data was invalid (either the hash wasn't correct or the file isn't a readable geospatial dataset)
 * 409: File already exists
 * 413: The uploaded file was too large (current limit is 250 MB)

 /intersection
 -------------

-Request the download of a pandarus intersections file for two spatial datasets.
+Request the download of a pandarus intersections JSON data file for two spatial datasets.
 Both spatial datasets should already be on the server (see ``/upload``), and the intersection should already be calculated (see ``/calculate-intersection``).

 HTTP method: **POST**